Jeliane101/VaultAuth/README.md

 Author

-Developed by Jeliane for the Wonga Intermediate Developer Assessment.
+Developed by Jeliane Awung for the Wonga Intermediate Developer Assessment.

-&nbsp;